legumeinfo/microservices/ARCHITECTURE.md

 | `8080` | HTTP |
 | `8081` | gRPC (when applicable) |

 Host ports are overridable via `${PORT:-8080}` so multiple services can run in parallel on a dev machine without collision.
+The host-port assignments used across the current stack (so a full local ecosystem doesn't collide): `ds_utilities` 8080, `genes` gRPC 8081, `sequences` 8082 (container 8080), `dscensor` 8765 (container 8080), `redis-stack` 6380.
+Redis-backed services need a RediSearch-capable Redis (e.g. the `redis/redis-stack-server` image), not a vanilla `redis`.

 ---